YukiiiNot/mgf_env_dotnet/README.md

 #### Rollback workflow (dev/staging only)

-Rollback means “update the database to an earlier migration” (it does not delete migration files).
+Rollback means â€œupdate the database to an earlier migrationâ€ (it does not delete migration files).

 ```powershell
 # 1) list migrations so you know the exact previous migration name